maverick-24/primenwes/README.md

 A new Flutter project.

 ## Getting Started
+ This is a news App with all features,you can download it and reuse it for other purposes or read the latest.

-This project is a starting point for a Flutter application.
+Tou can Use This project as a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: